Rockhill Barracks: Protest

 A protest march was held in Letterkenny on Saturday 15 November 2008 in objection to the barracks closure.
 It began at the Bus Éireann depot at 1.30pm and came to a climax at the Market Square.
 The protest was organised by the Donegal Steering Group Against Barrack Closures who include former Rockhill service personnel.
 Fine Gael politician Dinny McGinley was forced to leave the Dáil after he caused a row with Willie O'Dea.
 When O'Dea failed to answer McGinley's request for him to visit Donegal, the Donegal TD demanded that he prove whether he is "a man or a mouse".
 Leas Ceann Comhairle, Brendan Howlin asked McGinley to leave when he repeatedly shouted at O'Dea.

-An open day was held at the barracks on 14 January 2009 and a final mass on 18 January was celebrated by Army Chaplain, Fr.
-Alan Ward.
-The open day provided soldiers and members of the general public with an opportunity to remember times gone by.
-On Wednesday, 28 January, soldiers marched down the Barracks avenue for the last time before proceeding to march from the Courthouse to the Library on the town's Main Street.
+An open day was held at the barracks on 14 January 2009 and a final mass was celebrated by army chaplain, Fr.
+Alan Ward, on 18 January 2009.
+On Wednesday, 28 January, soldiers marched down the Barracks Avenue for the last time before proceeding to march from the courthouse to the library on the town's main street.